Operational K-theory: Introduction

 \section{Introduction}

 The Grothendieck groups of vector bundles $K^\circ(X)$ and of coherent sheaves $K_\circ(X)$ are important invariants of a quasi-projective scheme $X$, and each plays a central role in one of the classical formulations of Riemann-Roch theorems.
-The functor $K_\circ$ is covariant for proper maps, and $K^\circ$ is contravariant for arbitrary maps.
-The two are related by a natural homomorphism $K^\circ(X) \to K_\circ(X)$, which is an isomorphism whenever $X$ is smooth.
+The functor $K_\circ$ is covariant for proper maps, and $K^\circ$ is contravariant for arbitrary maps.\footnote{We adopt the convention, standard in intersection theory but not in $K$-theory, of using superscripts for naturally contravariant functors, and subscripts for covariant functors.} The two are related by a natural homomorphism $K^\circ(X) \to K_\circ(X)$, which is an isomorphism whenever $X$ is smooth.

 As part of a program to unify and strengthen several variants of the Riemann-Roch theorem, Fulton and MacPherson introduced the notion of a \emph{bivariant theory}, which associates a group to each morphism of quasiprojective schemes $X \to Y$, and is equipped various natural operations \cite{bt}.
 Their bivariant group